 Get to the root of the issue

 Without interrogating, try to get an understanding of what led up to their incontinence.
 It can be hard, especially when we just want to help, but keeping the conversation casual and child-directed ups your chances of getting the 411.

 Keep in mind that your child may not have a clue why they peed their pants.
-It’s not uncommon for a parent or teacher to notice a spot on a child’s pants and the child be completely dumbfounded as to how it got there.
+It’s not uncommon for a parent or teacher to notice a spot on a child’s pants and the potty-trained child having accidents at school might be completely dumbfounded as to how it got there.

 If there’s no rhyme or reason, they might need regular toileting time or extra reminders.
 This is when it helps to enlist the help of your child’s teacher.

 It’s a cliché, but it’s true — it takes a village, and that includes teachers and school support staff.
 If toileting has become a concern, ask for a meeting or phone conversation with your child’s teacher to ensure you’re working in concert to support your child’s needs.